 For each approach, a Stata code example is provided that demonstrates how the approach can be implemented.
-The code examples can be run using a sample dataset that is available at GitHub.
+The code examples can be run using a sample dataset that is available by request from the author.
 This dataset contains information on trade between 150 countries for the years 2000, 2003, 2006, 2009, 2012, 2015, and 2018.
-Table 2 describes the variables referenced in the code examples and found in the sample dataset.
-These data were sourced from the International Trade and Production Database for Estimation (ITPD-E) of Borchert et al. (2021) (trade flows) and the Dynamic Gravity Dataset of Gurevich and Herman (2018) (covariates).
-The dataset download also contains a complete code file that can be used to run all the examples.
-Throughout, the examples take advantage of powerful specialized functions for quickly estimating Ordinary Least Squares (OLS) and Poisson Pseudo Maximum Likelihood (PPML) models with extensive fixed effects: reghdfe and ppmlhdfe.
+Table 2 describes the variables referenced in the code examples and found in the sample dataset.2 These data were sourced from the International Trade and Production Database for Estimation (ITPD-E) of Borchert et al. (2021) (trade flows) and the Dynamic Gravity Dataset of Gurevich and Herman (2018) (covariates).
+Throughout, the examples take advantage of powerful specialized functions for quickly estimating Ordinary Least Squares (OLS) and Poisson Pseudo Maximum Likelihood (PPML) models with extensive fixed effects: reghdfe and ppmlhdfe.3